ZackPashkin/tensorflow_glasses_classifier_plus_tflite/README.md

 # tensorflow_glasses_classifier_plus_tflite

 Transfer learning with Inception and MobileNet was used as out-of-box solution with options for rapid experimentation in limited time.
-After series of trials MobileNet was chosen as having less inference time and to satisfy requirement <3mb for model with low latency (compressed to tflite, realtime <50ms on Mali-T880 MP12).
+After series of trials MobileNet was chosen for better inference time and requirement <3mb for model with low latency (compressed to tflite, realtime <50ms on Mali-T880 MP12).
 Although more data is required for better accuracy.
+Strong overfitting is observed.

 [Colab Notebook](https://github.com/ZackPashkin/tensorflow_glasses_classifier_plus_tflite/blob/master/Glasses_TensorFlow_Classifier1.ipynb)